The New Press Ethics

-That might be, and we are many who share a strong anxiety for the repercussions of fake news, digital trolls and propaganda.
-But my guess is that we will experience an increasingly awareness of the (un)ethical choices hidden in the digital infrastructure — and that this awareness naturally will lead to a new insecurity and lack of confidence — due to the difficulties of discovering and understanding the choices that are made.
+That might be, and we are many who share strong anxiety about the repercussions of fake news, digital trolls and propaganda.
+But my guess is that we will experience an increasing awareness of the (un)ethical choices hidden in the digital infrastructure — and that this awareness naturally will lead to new insecurity and lack of confidence — due to the difficulties of discovering and understanding the choices that are made.

 I share this concern with Nick Newman who in his recent report Journalism, Media and Technology Trends and Predictions 2018 writes on An Uncertain Future that “We’ll be increasingly worried about who programmes the algorithms”.

 Some of these worries can be fixed through conscientious compliance of the GDPR, but only if the focus of this compliance are the readers/users and not fear of a huge fine from the European Commission.

 Main photo: Press stand Paris – Florian Plag (Wikimedia Commons CC-BY-2.0)